jneubert/reveal-test/md-slides/part2a.md

 ## How does that relate to the Linked Data model?

-Internal data model and storage (Wikibase) transformed to RDF
+Internal data model and storage (Wikibase) is transformed to RDF for:
 - [RDF dumps](https://www.wikidata.org/wiki/Wikidata:Database_download#RDF_dumps)
 - [Query Service](https://query.wikidata.org)